Andreas-Dorfer/base-types/README.md

     Department Load(DepartmentId id);
 }
 ```
-Now, you get a compiler error when you accidentially use the employee's ID instead of the department's ID.
+Now, you get a compiler error when you accidentally use the employee's ID instead of the department's ID.
 Great!
 But there's more bugging me: both the employee's and the department's ID must not be empty.
 The records could reflect that constraint like this:
 ```csharp
 record EmployeeId
 {